ProfessionalLinuxUsersGroup/course-books/docs/pcae/u4intro.md

 1. What types of admin commands will we use : Commands that change existing and running systems with the goal of keeping systems at 99.999% uptime.

-    -  Observe - Check a system and note exactly how it is configured.
+    -  Observe - Check any system and note exactly how it is configured.
 Later, ensure nothing has changed, since the last check.
-    - Benchmark - Perform a load lest to check the how the system behaves / handles itself.
+    - Benchmark - Perform a load lest to check how the system behaves / handles itself.
     - Tune - Change the system configuration then restart the related services for the changes to take effect.

 2. What triggers our need to perform admin commands